Nursing Home Fall Lawyers Fighting for Victims of Preventable Falls in Nursing Homes, ALF’s and Hospitals

 Are nursing home falls and hospital falls preventable?

-Yes, many falls in nursing homes, ALFs and hospitals can be prevented through fall preventative measures.
+Yes, many falls in nursing homes, ALFs, and hospitals can be prevented through fall preventative measures.
 These facilities are required by law to assess each patient for fall risk and to formulate a patient fall plan of care, to prevent falls in the resident.
+Preventable facility slip and falls are considered nursing home neglect.

-What factors make my Mom a fall risk?
+What factors make my Mom or Dad a fall risk?

 How are patient fall injuries prevented?